Minority languages of Croatia: Controversies

 In the first years after introduction of new Constitutional Act on the Rights of National Minorities some local governments resisted implementation of its legal obligations.
 In 2005 Ombudsman report, municipalities of Vojnić, Krnjak, Gvozd, Donji Kukuruzari, Dvor and Korenica were mentioned as those that do not allow the official use of Serbian, although the national minority in these places meets the threshold provided for in the Constitutional Act.
 The report pointed out that Serbian minority in Vukovar can not use Serbian although minority constituted less than one percent less population than it was prescribed by law.
 After 2011 Croatian census Serbs of Vukovar meet the required proportion of population for co-official introduction of Serbian but it led to Anti-Cyrillic protests in Croatia.
 In April 2015 United Nations Human Rights Committee urged Croatia to ensure the right of minorities to use their language and alphabet.
 Committee report stated that particularly concerns the use of Serbian Cyrillic in the town of Vukovar and municipalities concerned.
 The Constitutional Court of Croatia upheld the legislation on the use of minority languages.
 It relied on a newly developed concept of national identity.

 Italian

+The Italian language is an official minority language in Croatia, with many schools and public announcements published in both languages.
+Croatia's proximity and cultural connections to Italy have led to a relatively large presence of Italians in Croatia.
+Italians were recognized as a state minority in the Croatian Constitution in two sections: Istrian Italians and Dalmatian Italians.
+Their numbers drastically decreased following the Istrian–Dalmatian exodus (1943–1960).

 Italian minority has realized much greater rights on bilingualism than other minority communities in Croatia.
 La Voce del Popolo is an Italian-language daily newspaper published by EDIT (EDizioni ITaliane) in the city of Rijeka.
 Central Library of Italians in Croatia operates as a section of Public library in Pula.

+Even though today only 0.43% of the total population is Italian by citizenship, many more are ethnically Italian and a large percentage of Croatians speak Italian, in addition to Croatian.
+An estimated 14% of Croats speak Italian as a second language, which is one of the highest percentages in the European Union.